‘Kei ngā rangatira o te āpōpō, nau mai ki te papa tū waewae. He ahurei ā tau whakanui ai i te waioranga o te iwi Māori o Tāmaki Makaurau.

 The Poutama colours represent “tino Rangatiratanga.”
 The Poutama also represents a “dias” which, in sporting terms, represents Māori achieving in sport and recreation and the hard work and determination required to get to the top as seen in Tawhakis / Tanes journey to get the baskets of knowledge.

-Keep up to date with the latest on Iwi of Origin via our social media channels below.
+Keep up to date with the latest on Iwi of Origin, including pics from the 2025 event, via our social media channels below.

 You can also email iwioforigin@aktive.org.nz